 Underfloor heating systems Electric underfloor heating

-Underfloor heating systems - which can sit beneath stone, tile, wooden or even carpeted surfaces - will help to keep cold floors and rooms toasty, and can offer an alternative to using radiators to deliver central heating.
+Underfloor heating systems - which can sit beneath pretty much any type of floor, including stone, tile, wooden or even carpeted surfaces - will help to keep floors and rooms warm and offer a space-saving alternative to radiators.

 Electric underfloor heating explained

-A series of electric wires are installed beneath or within your flooring as a means of heating an area or room - a cold, tiled bathroom floor, for example.
+In an electric underfloor heating system, a series of electric wires are installed beneath or within your flooring.
+These are used to heat an area or room - a cold, tiled bathroom floor, for example.

-The electric system you install will depend on the size of the room and the type of flooring it has - options include loose-fit wiring flexible enough to fit into small or awkward spaces, electric cable systems, or heating mats you roll out to cover larger areas.
+The electric system you install will depend on the size of the room and how well insulated it is, what the flooring below it is like and whether it is insulated, and the type of flooring you'll have on top.
+Options include loose-fit wiring flexible enough to fit into small or awkward spaces, electric cable systems, or heating mats you roll out to cover larger areas.

 Electric underfloor heating costs